quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint SHOULD NOT send a stateless reset that is significantly larger than the packet it receives.
 Endpoints MUST discard packets that are too small to be valid QUIC packets.
-With the set of AEAD functions defined in {{QUIC-TLS}}, packets less than 21 bytes long are never valid.
+With the set of AEAD functions defined in {{QUIC-TLS}}, packets that are smaller than 21 bytes are never valid.

 An endpoint MAY send a stateless reset in response to a packet with a long header.
 This would not be effective if the stateless reset token was not yet